shalzz/mates.rs/README.md

 ### Shell completions

-Shell completion files are included in the ArchLinux package for Bash, Fish, and Zsh. `cargo install` currently does not support installing additional files.

-If building from source, they will be found in `target/release/build/mates-<hash>/out/<shellfile>`.
+Shell completion files can be generated at runtime via the `mates completions` command.

 ## Usage